lwjglgamedev/lwjglbook-bookcontents-leg/chapter24/chapter24.md

 }
 ```

 Now we are ready to use the [NanoVG](https://github.com/memononen/nanovg) library.
-The firs thing that we will do is get rid off the HUD artefacts we have created, that is the shaders the `IHud` interface, the hud rendering methods in the `Renderer` class, etc. Yo can check this out in the source code.
+The first thing that we will do is get rid off the HUD artifacts we have created, that is the shaders, the `IHud` interface, the hud rendering methods in the `Renderer` class, etc. Yo can check this out in the source code.

 In this case, the new `Hud` class will take care of its rendering, so we do not need to delegate it to the `Renderer` class.
-Let’s tart by defining that class, It will have an `init` method that sets up the library and the resources needed to build the HUD.
+Let’s start by defining that class, It will have an `init` method that sets up the library and the resources needed to build the HUD.
 The method is defined like this:

 ```java
 public void init(Window window) throws Exception {